Fugitive Slave Act of 1850: Resistance in the North and other consequences

 The Fugitive Slave Law brought the issue home to anti-slavery citizens in the North, as it made them and their institutions responsible for enforcing slavery.
 "Where before many in the North had little or no opinions or feelings on slavery, this law seemed to demand their direct assent to the practice of human bondage, and it galvanized Northern sentiments against slavery."
 Moderate abolitionists were faced with the immediate choice of defying what they believed to be an unjust law or breaking with their consciences and beliefs.
 Harriet Beecher Stowe wrote Uncle Tom's Cabin (1852) in response to the law.
+This law changed the way many Northerners viewed fugitive slaves.
+Many Northerners felt that fugitive slaves were not their problem but now they were obligated to report any fugitive slave and help assist in the return of the alleged fugitive slave.
+Northerners being obligated to follow this federal law shifted the public's opinion on this issue and led many people to openly refuse to help assist in the capture of a fugitive slave.

 Many abolitionists openly defied the law.
 Reverend Luther Lee, pastor of the Wesleyan Methodist Church of Syracuse, New York, wrote in 1855:

 I never would obey it.
 I had assisted thirty slaves to escape to Canada during the last month.
 If the authorities wanted anything of me, my residence was at 39 Onondaga Street.
 I would admit that and they could take me and lock me up in the Penitentiary on the hill; but if they did such a foolish thing as that I had friends enough in Onondaga County to level it to the ground before the next morning.